Skip to contentSkip to footer

 List of CSS Styles with some of them having a line through them, indicating they're disabled.

 You can add CSS at the bottom of each selector.
 CSS Properties and values will be suggested as you type.
-Use the arrow keys and enter to select them.
+The inline-suggestion is based on the most frequently used property, and you can press enter to apply it.
+For the other suggestions use the arrow keys and enter to select them.

 Typing : will move you from the property to the value, pressing enter will add the line and let you type a new property.